 - Build a sample buggy to explore any pitfalls, and to demonstrate to the pupils what they will be making and how it works.
 Instructions are given in the 'How to make a balloon buggy' blog. - Cut the greyboard into 10.5cm x 14.5cm rectangles to distribute to the pupils.
 A craft knife, straight edge and cutting mat is recommended for this.
 The left over greyboard can be used for more balloon buggies, or for modifications and improvements.
 You could also use coloured card for modifications and improvements. - Pupils can measure and cut their own hose using the large scissors.
 Pre-cut the hose into 75cm lengths (i.e. into quarters) to distribute among the pupils.
 This should give you 12 lengths, each of which should be enough for 5 pupils.
 If you want additional hose, you can purchase TTS part number EY05400. - You can pre-cut the sandpaper into squares of about 10cm to distribute. - Print out a workbook for each pupil.
-You can print it two pages to a sheet, double-sided, flipping on the short side. - Before the session use masking tape to mark out a start and finish line two metres apart on the smooth flat floor.
+Print it double sided, flipping on the short side, and fold it into an A5 booklet with page 1 on the front. - Before the session use masking tape to mark out a start and finish line two metres apart on the smooth flat floor.
 If the buggies are well made with low friction, then increase this to three metres.
 Remove the masking tape at the end of the session (if you leave it on the floor for several days it can leave sticky marks).
 You could have a very wide race track (e.g. all the way across the hall) or several race tracks to reduce queueing, as the pupils need to have plenty of track time to experiment and improve their buggy performance. - Prepare a leader board to show the name of each buggy and the maximum distance travelled, so pupils can see which buggy is winning and what distance they need to beat!